Several studies have reported that bicycle helmets can increase rotational acceleration. Rotational acceleration is the primary cause of brain injury.

-The study used a helmet with a ABS shell, like the one shown on the right, then arbitrarily generalised its results to all bicycle helmets, including the soft-shell helmet, the most common helmet today.
+The study used a helmet with a ABS shell, like the one on the right.
+Then it generalised its results to all bicycle helmets.

-The study conclusion makes no mention of the unrealistically low speeds (5 km/h to 11 km/h) chosen.
-How can any serious accident protection research only do tests a low speed?
-It is well known that speed is a major factor affecting the severity of an impact.
-Testing only a low, unrealistic speeds is almost useless.
+The study conclusion makes no mention of the unrealistically low speeds (5 km/h to 11 km/h).
+How can accident protection research only do tests a low speed?
+Speed is a major factor affecting impact severity.
+Testing only a low speeds is almost useless.

 The conclusion fails to qualify the results by mentioning it was not using a realistic road surface.
-The flat surface used reduces the risk of the helmet sticking to the surface on impact.
-On a road, the polystyrene helmet would have most likely stuck to the road and generated high rotational acceleration, as reported by other studies.
+The flat surface used reduces the risk of the helmet sticking to the surface.
+Other studies have reported that helmets tend to stick to the road surface.

-Despite the unrealistic conditions, the study results are generalized without qualifications or justification.
-The study claims that
+Despite the unrealistic conditions, the study claims are generalized without qualifications:

 “At worst bicycle helmets do not appear to exacerbate head injury risks arising from angular acceleration.”

-This is deceitful, as this “conclusion” is the result of the peculiar set up of the study, that cannot be generalised beyond the laboratory rather unusual conditions.
+This is deceitful, as this claim is the result of the peculiar set up of the study.
+It cannot be generalised beyond the laboratory conditions.